 - Once you are done, click Ok, and you will be asked “Are you sure you want to permanently delete these files?
 Click on Delete files and you will be freed from all of those junks from your C drive collected over the years, giving you improved computer performance.

 #9 Speedup Shutdown

-So let me show you how to speed up your windows 10 shutdown time.
+So let me show you how to speed up computer shutdown time.

-Now on the same location create another string value, and name it HungAppTimeout and set the value to 2000.
-Now create and string and name it AutoEndTasks and set its value to 1, click Ok, close the registry editor, and hope you have achieved a better speedup time for shutdown as well.
+- Now on the same location create another string value, and name it HungAppTimeout and set the value to 2000.
+Now create and string and name it AutoEndTasks and set its value to 1, click Ok, close the registry editor, and enjoy a better speedup time for shutdown as well.